This article was published in Australian Dictionary of Biography, Volume 6, (MUP), 1976

 This is a shared entry with William Butler Tooth

 William Butler Tooth (1823-1876) and Atticus Tooth (1827-1915), pastoralists, were born at Cranbrook, Kent, England, sons of William Tooth, farmer, and his wife Anne, née Fulcher.
 They were nephews of John Tooth, founder of the Kent Brewery, Sydney, and cousins of Robert, Edwin and Frederick Tooth.
-Part of the family, including Atticus, came to New South Wales in 1839 and settled near Camden.
-William reached Sydney in the Lalla Rookh on 26 December 1841 escorting two sisters.
-The brothers probably gained pastoral experience on their uncle's stations.
+With their mother and two sisters, the brothers reached Sydney in the Lalla Rookh on 26 December 1841.
+They probably gained pastoral experience on their uncle's stations.
 In 1846 they overlanded a herd from the Murrumbidgee to Wide Bay to occupy an abandoned run, then settled on Widgie Widgie using it as a base to acquire further runs in the Wide Bay, Burnett and Darling Downs districts.
 In 1853 they bought Clifton station near Allora from the Gammie estate for £30,000.
 They travelled constantly, acquiring more stations from the Murrumbidgee and Darling rivers to the Gulf of Carpentaria.
 For five years they operated a boiling-down works at Ipswich.

 On 15 August 1850 in Sydney William married Lucy Ann, sister of George Harris, and in 1856 the brothers separated.
 William lived in Sydney, representing the United Pastoral Districts of Moreton, Wide Bay, Burnett, Maranoa, Leichhardt and Port Curtis in the New South Wales Legislative Assembly in 1858-59.
 A founder of the Union Club, he was a committee-man of the Sydney Club, the Society for the Suppression of Cattle Stealing and the Agricultural Society of New South Wales.
 He lived in fashionable suburbs and his children attended prominent schools.